Zynga loses another executive in top-level exodus

-SAN FRANCISCO Zynga Inc's (ZNGA.O) chief marketing officer resigned on Monday, becoming the latest senior executive to depart the struggling social games company behind popular Facebook Inc (FB.O) games such as Farmville.
+SAN FRANCISCO Zynga Inc's chief marketing officer resigned on Monday, becoming the latest senior executive to depart the struggling social games company behind popular Facebook Inc games such as Farmville.

 Jeff Karp joins chief operating officer John Schappert and chief creative officer Mike Verdu among the top executives who have quit since August.